drivendataorg/meta-vsc-descriptor-runtime/README.md

 When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the `log.txt` to determine what changes you need to make for your code to execute successfully.

-### Scoring your submission

-We have provided a scoring script as well as example ground truth labels for the example scenarios.
-You can find these in the [`scoring/` directory](https://github.com/drivendataorg/boem-belugas-runtime/tree/master/scoring).
-You can use this script to calculate the competition metric in the same way that it will be calculated on the DrivenData platform

-To score your submission:

-1. After running the above, verify that image rankings generated by your code are saved at `submission/submission.csv`.

-2. You need a file containing ground truth labels that conforms to the ground truth format.
-See [relevant section](https://www.drivendata.org/competitions/96/beluga-whales/page/482/#scoring_ground_truth) on the Code Submission Format page for details.
-We've provided an example [`scoring/example_labels.csv`](https://github.com/drivendataorg/boem-belugas-runtime/tree/master/scoring/example_labels.csv) file that corresponds to the example scenarios.

-3. Install the scoring script requirements

-    ```bash
-    $ pip install -r scoring/requirements.txt
-    ```

-4. Run `scoring/score_submission.py` with the path to your predictions as the first argument and to the ground truth as the second:

-    ```bash
-    $ python scoring/score_submission.py submissions/submission.csv scoring/example_labels.csv
-    ```

 ---
 ## Additional information

 ### Runtime network access

 In the real competition runtime, all internet access is blocked.
 The local test runtime does not impose the same network restrictions.
-It's up to you to make sure that your code doesn't make requests to any web resources.
+It's up to you to make sure that your code does not make requests to any web resources.

 You can test your submission _without_ internet access by running `BLOCK_INTERNET=true make test-submission`.